 1 – It’s never too late to set guidelines for screen time.
 An easy option is to set a rule from the outset that screens are only for weekend use.
 Apple has come up with some handy tools to limit usage on iPad and iPhone that limit the need for you to be the enforcer.

 2 – Just as screens and games have evolved in recent years, so too have non-electronic activities.
-For babies and toddlers, there are plenty of toys and books that can easily replace screens to keep kids engaged or distracted.
+For babies and toddlers, there are plenty of toys and books that can easily replace screens to keep them engaged or distracted.

 3 – When you are using screens, there are some apps that are better than others.
 Stay away from high-speed, action games and videos.
-Utilize games that require action/response from the toddler vs. those that are just for consuming fast imagery.
+Utilize games that require action/response from your toddler vs. those that are just for consuming fast imagery.
 Nursery rhyme apps, coloring apps, and letter drawing are some better choices.